Mob Boss (film)

 Mob Boss is a 1990 direct-to-video Mafia-themed comedy film directed by Fred Olen Ray and starring Eddie Deezen, Morgan Fairchild, Teagan Clive and William Hickey.

 The film features character actor Deezen in one of his few leading roles, as well as guest appearances from many veteran character actors known for their "tough guy" and gangster roles, including Mike Mazurki in his final screen appearance.

 Plot summary

-Don Anthony (William Hickey) is the head of California's largest crime family.
-Unbeknownst to him, his voluptuous mistress Gina (Morgan Fairchild) and his arch-rival Don Francisco (Stuart Whitman) have plotted a hostile takeover of the business, and Don Anthony is gunned down following a mob meeting.
-Lying mortally wounded in the hospital, Don Anthony directs his chief lieutenant Monk (Irwin Keyes) to locate his estranged son Tony to assume the family business and carry on the Anthony name.
+Don Anthony is the head of California's largest crime family.
+Unbeknownst to him, his voluptuous mistress Gina and his arch-rival Don Francisco have plotted a hostile takeover of the business, and Don Anthony is gunned down following a mob meeting.
+Lying mortally wounded in the hospital, Don Anthony directs his chief lieutenant Monk to locate his estranged son Tony to assume the family business and carry on the Anthony name.

-Unfortunately for the family, Tony (Eddie Deezen) is a wimpy nerd with no idea of the true nature of his father's business.
-As Monk tries to transform the milquetoast geek into a fearsome gangster, Don Francisco attempts to overthrow him through Gina's powers of seduction, while a pair of bumbling hitmen (Brinke Stevens and Jack O'Halloran) try to bump Tony off at every turn.
+Unfortunately for the family, Tony is a wimpy nerd with no idea of the true nature of his father's business.
+As Monk tries to transform the milquetoast geek into a fearsome gangster, Don Francisco attempts to overthrow him through Gina's powers of seduction, while a pair of bumbling hitmen try to bump Tony off at every turn.